Camfecting: Notable cases

 Marcus Thomas, former assistant director of the FBI's Operational Technology Division in Quantico, said in a 2013 story in The Washington Post that the FBI had been able to covertly activate a computer's camera—without triggering the light that lets users know it is recording—for several years.

 In November 2013, American teenager Jared James Abrahams pleaded guilty to hacking over 100-150 women and installing the highly invasive malware Blackshades on their computers in order to obtain nude images and videos of them.
 One of his victims was Miss Teen USA 2013 Cassidy Wolf.

 Researchers from Johns Hopkins University have shown how to covertly capture images from the iSight camera on MacBook and iMac models released before 2008, by reprogramming the microcontroller's firmware.

 Risk sources

 A computer that does not have an up-to-date webcam software or any anti-virus (or firewall) software installed and operational may be at increased risk for camfecting.
 Softcams may nominally increase this risk, if not maintained or configured properly.

 Preventive software

 Recently webcam privacy software was introduced by such companies such as Stop Being Watched or Webcamlock.
 The software exposes access to a webcam, and prompts the user to allow or deny access by showing what program is trying to access the webcam.
 Allowing the user to accept a trusted program the user recognizes, or terminate the attempt immediately.

 There is now a market for the manufacture and sale sliding lens covers that allow users to physically block their computer's camera and, in some cases, microphone.
+A simple piece of duct tape will also block the camera.